R00TKI11/ai-learning-portfolio/projects/ai-log-triage-agent/README.md

 # AI Log Triage Agent

-An intelligent log analysis tool that uses LLMs to automatically triage and categorize log events, providing actionable insights for DevOps teams.
+AI-powered developer-centric log triage engine -> ***not a log parser***.

-## Overview
+## Description

-This project explores how **LLM-based agents** can assist developers and operations teams by:
+AI Log Triage Agent is an LLM-driven triage engine designed for DevOps, SRE, and engineering teams who need actionable insights from logs.

+Unlike traditional log tools that focus on parsing, ingestion, or visualization, this project focuses on:

-- Ingesting application logs and issue descriptions
+- Understanding logs

+- Summarizing what matters

-- Clustering related issues by probable root cause
+- Clustering related events

-- Generating human-readable summaries
-- Suggesting priority and potential owning teams
+- Suggesting next steps

+- Identifying likely owners

+- Prioritizing incidents

+- Integrating into actual engineering workflows (CLI, API, automation)

+This project is model agnostic, supports local or hosted LLMs, and is architected to evolve alongside the rapidly changing AI ecosystem.

 The goal is to build both: